emmef/org-simple/README.md

-# org-simple-util
+# org-simple
-Simple utilities in modern standard C++ without using STL or Boost
+Simple utility library in modern standard C++ with a minimum of STL